-Arlen House, in partnership with Poetry Ireland and the author’s relatives, are celebrating the poetry of F.R.
+Arlen House, in partnership with Poetry Ireland and the author’s relatives, is celebrating the poetry of F.R.
 Higgins with the publication of his ‘Father and Son: Selected Poems’, to be launched in his birthplace, Foxford, on Tuesday, 10th September.

 There will also be book launches in Dublin and Meath and a copy is also being presented to the President of Ireland.